AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 reserved for the mantissa of the floating-point type.
 The :ada:`Machine_Emin` and :ada:`Machine_Emax` attributes return the minimum and maximum value, respectively, of the machine exponent the floating-point type.
-Note that, in all cases, the returned value is an universal integer.
+Note that, in all cases, the returned value is a universal integer.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Machine_Emin_Emax